by Dr. C.H. Weaver M.D. updated 7/2019

 General Treatment Guidelines

-- Initial treatment of NSCLC in individuals with an identified genomic mutation that can be targeted is with a precision cancer medicine.
+- Initial treatment of NSCLC in individuals with an identified genomic cancer driving mutation that can be targeted is with a precision cancer medicine.

 - Individuals with high levels of PD-1 or PD-L1 are treated with checkpoint inhibitor immunotherapy with or without chemotherapy.

-- Individuals with low levels of PD-1 or PD-L1 are treated with chemotherapy with or without checkpoint inhibitor immunotherapy.(4)
+- Individuals with low levels of PD-1 or PD-L1 are treated with chemotherapy plus checkpoint inhibitor immunotherapy.(4)

 Precision Cancer Medicines & Immuno-oncology

-Precision immunotherapy treatment of NSCLC has progressed considerably over the past few decades and has treatment with a "checkpoint inhibitor" has now become the standard initial treatment for many patients.
+Precision immunotherapy treatment of NSCLC has progressed considerably over the past few decades and treatment with a "checkpoint inhibitor" has now become a standard initial treatment for patients without a "driver" mutation that can be targeted.

 The immune system is a network of cells, tissues, and biologic substances that defend the body against viruses, bacteria, and cancer.
 The immune system recognizes cancer cells as foreign and can eliminate them or keep them in check—up to a point.
 Cancer cells are very good at finding ways to avoid immune destruction however, so the goal of immunotherapy is to help the immune system eliminate cancer cells by either activating the immune system directly or inhibiting the mechanisms of suppression of the cancer.